Cross-Device Analytics documentation is subject to change as the feature is further developed. Check back regularly for updates.

-- CDA is available through Analysis Workspace only.
+- CDA is only available through Analysis Workspace.

-- Stitching cannot occur across report suites as described in Prerequisites above.
+- Stitching cannot occur across report suites as described in the prerequisites above.

 - CDA is not currently compatible with Customer Attributes.
 Customer Attributes cannot be used to create a CDA virtual report suite, within cross-device segments, or for reporting within an Analysis workspace project that is based on a CDA virtual report suite.